tjf801/tjf801/README.md

  - A fast (and statically typed) math library for python[^3]
  - [Stockfish, but r/anarchychess](https://github.com/tjf801/AnarchoPleco)

-[^1]: I usually work on these instead of listening to my CS lectures, so I probably will have less progress on average on these over the course of this summer.
+[^1]: I usually work on these instead of listening to my CS lectures, so I'll probably have less progress on average during summer break
 [^2]: [I am not a web developer.](https://tjf801.github.io/about)
-[^3]: Just because I can't find any with as... robust type hints as I would like.
+[^3]: Just because I can't find any with as robust type hints as I would like.

 ### Past Projects:
  - [Yik Yak API](https://github.com/tjf801/old-yikyak-api)